rosskantor/Capstone_2/README.md

 The single biggest limitation to a swift solution appears to be computing power.
 Model training frequently taxed the processor to 300%.

 ![Processor](Processor.png)

+### Two Approaches

+I trained two separate models to see if I could improve results.
+The first model consisted of 3000 unaltered images per letter of the alphabet.
+The second tactic was to apply zeroes to all array elements outside of the skin color boundary.

 ### Training